-And since last March, you’ve been busy serving customers and supporting your staff.
-Amid the uncertainty and confusion of the past year, you may not have had time to fully appreciate the industry changes that were happening in the background.
+After more than a year of operating under uncertain conditions, you may not have had time to fully take stock of the long-term industry changes that were happening in the background.

-Here’s our rundown on four important pandemic-era restaurant facilities trends that are likely to remain permanent fixtures of the restaurant industry—what you can expect, and how you can prepare.
+Here’s our rundown on four pandemic-era restaurant facilities trends that are likely to remain permanent fixtures of the industry—what you can expect, and how you can prepare.

 Delivery and curbside pickup

 Back in 2016, the National Restaurant Association reported that three in five restaurant goers ordered takeout once per week, on average.

 Throughout the pandemic, online food delivery orders more than doubled.